evantao96/Face-Recognition/README.md

-# HMAX Implementation of Object Recognition
+# Computational Face Recognition Model

 ## About ##